Types of Remote Sensing

 For the untrained eye, it’s just a bunch of black and white pixels.
 But the reality is that there’s more that meets the eye.
 For example, the 3 main types of backscatter are:

 SPECULAR REFLECTION: Specular reflection is where dark spots are in the image.
 In this case, it’s the smooth surfaces like the east-west flowing river and paved surfaces.

 DOUBLE-BOUNCE: The bright white in the center is double-bounce backscatter at work.
 As shown in the schematic above, it’s an urban feature like a building but it’s not entirely clear at this scale.

 DIFFUSE SCATTERING: Finally, the majority of the radar image is rough surface and diffuse scattering.
-This may be from the growing vegetation in the agriculture areas.
+This may be from the growing vegetation in the agricultural areas.

 Really, passive remote sensing can be very similar to how our eyes interpret the world.
 For example, here are the Rocky Mountains in true color.

 But the power of passive remote sensing is to see light in the whole electromagnetic spectrum.
 For example, this multispectral image can have different band combinations like color infrared.

 What’s important to realize is that how it emphasizes healthy vegetation in bright red.
 To say the least, there is a lot of it in this scene.
 While the bright white is built-up areas, the darkest shade is water.
 In the east, this could be a transmission line right-of-way because of how it’s constantly the same width.

 Finally, you can see the world much sharper using the panchromatic band.
 If you want to pan-sharpen an image, this is the spectral band that you use.
 Here’s a list of the band combinations for Landsat 8 to see the world in a whole new way.